MichaelDjabauri/Rubik-s-Cube-Three.js-Simulation/README.md

    npm run dev

 5. **Open the project in your browser: Once the server starts, Vite will provide a local URL (e.g., http://localhost:5173/Rubik-s-Cube-Three.js-Simulation/).
 Open that URL in your browser to view the project.**:

-## Future Plans

-- **Backend (C#)**: Handles the Rubik's Cube solving algorithms.
-- **Step-by-Step Solution Display**: View the solution steps to follow along with the solving process.
-- **Solution Animation**: Watch the cube being solved through an animated sequence, with controls to move forward or backward through the steps.
-- **Further Enhancements**: Additional features and improvements will be made over time, including new solving algorithms and UI enhancements.

 ## Contributing